Therapy in Brighton & Hove and Online

 My Approach

-Though therapy is never a perfectly predictable or linear experience, I have in mind these four key phases when working with my clients.
+Therapy is never a perfectly linear experience, but I have in mind these four key phases when working with my clients.

 This is about making things feel a little more bearable right now.
-It may involve me doing some coaching around the practices you already know that have helped you in the past.
+It may involve us using mindfulness and the breath to help you get more grounded, and doing some coaching around the practices you already know to have helped you in the past.
 Or it may involve me sharing some tools and techniques that can help you to cope.
-I think of this as supporting you to get on your oxygen mask.
+Together, we’ll identify experiences and practices that build your emotional strength, resilience and wellbeing both inside and outside of the room.

 Phase 2: Process